Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 *****************************************

 .. warning::
-    The DCCN slurm cluster is still in the preview/testing phase.  **DO NOT** rely on it for producing your data analysis results.
+    The DCCN slurm cluster is still in the preview/testing phase.

 What is the Slurm cluster?
 ==========================